Frequently Asked Questions

 Q. Are you just a modern version of the original Stella Matutina Order?

 A. Yes, a version of it, but not an exact replica.
-Our rituals and Knowledge Lectures are very similar to the original Order’s rituals, but certain points here and there have been altered to fit our evolving understanding of the Universe — and, we hope, having been updated for our current age, are able to serve our members more effectively and efficiently.
+Our rituals and Knowledge Lectures are very similar to the original Order's rituals, but certain points here and there have been altered to fit our paradigm of the Universe — and, we hope, having been updated for our current age, are able to serve our members more effectively and efficiently.

 Q. In what ways are your rituals different from the original Stella Matutina Order?

 A. While the general structure, wording and implication are for the most part identical to the original, there are definitely places where we differ.
 One main difference is that some of the godforms we use vary from the original.
 In particular, our initiating Hierophant uses Ra-Hoor-Khuit, not Horus-the-Elder with Osiris.
 This is not a massive difference in that both the original Hierophant and the new Hierophant use godforms that are both forms of Horus at least while the officer is on the floor.

 Osiris as a Hierophantic godform is still maintained with us as our Past Hierophant holds the Osiris godform for us.
 This is an important change and was inspired by the changes implemented by Sam Webster and his Order, which have influenced our Order's work in several respects.
 The main purpose of this important change in our godform allocation is that of respecting Aeonic Succession — namely that the principle initiating current or force of this Aeon in which WE live is that of Horus and not Osiris.
 The Osiris current of Initiation functioned sufficiently (although imperfectly) for the past 2000 years, but we are no longer in that time period.